First Published: 27th of December, 2018Last updated: May 15, 2022 at 16:53 pm

-- Advanced Language and Translation Tools – Things aren’t like they were before.
-With advanced translation tools like Google and Babel Fish, text to speech software and language courses such as “Patrick Carpen Language Learning Series,” communicating with people of foreign language is easier than ever.
-And that expands the horizon of tourism overwhelmingly.
+Things aren’t like they were before.
+With advanced translation tools like Google and Babel Fish, text to speech software, and language courses such as the recently launched Language Fun Series, communicating with people of foreign languages is easier than ever.
+And that expands the horizon of international tourism overwhelmingly.

-- Employment – Boosting the tourism sector in Guyana will result in a surge in education and employment for Guyanese citizens in the following areas: web development, marketing, translation, hospitality.
+Boosting the tourism sector in Guyana will result in a surge in education and employment for Guyanese citizens in the following areas: web development, marketing, translation, restaurant and cuisine, transportation, hospitality, and more.

-- Peace and Security – Creating a climate for tourism demands a peaceful country.
-It will force measures to be put in place to keep crime and criminal activities minimized.
+Creating a climate for tourism demands a peaceful country.
+It will force measures to be put in place to curb crime and criminal activities.